r1jadi/web-dev-agency/README.md

 # web-dev-agency
-I build a simple web developer agency home page only using HTML and CSS
+I built a simple web developer agency home page only using HTML and CSS